thebne/midiate/README.md

 APIs
 ----------
 ### Quickstart - Simple Note Viewer
-To demonstrate just how easy and fast it is to write an app on top of MIDIate, let's build together a very basic app that visualizes notes and chords are played in realtime (either using your keyboard or a MIDI-device plugged into your computer via USB).
+To demonstrate just how easy and fast it is to write an app on top of MIDIate, let's build together a very basic app that:
+- visualizes notes and chords are played in realtime
+- adds the number of notes played on the status bar, which persists across apps (for a session)

 This example uses the most common API hooks.
 For more detailed documentation, be sure to continue reading beyond this section.